douglasg14b/TalkDesk-Agent-Monitoring/README.md

 To filter out values, click on settings and go to the "Hide Matching" box.
 Type in anything you want filtered in there.

 To filter multiple values, deliminate your text with a `|`. ie. `name1 | name2`

+#### Grouping Statuses
+You can combine several statuses into a single selection.
+Such as combining 'Break 1', 'Break 2', and 'Break 3' into a single 'Break' selection that will display all users under either of those three statuses.

+To do this, change the display name on multiple statuses to be the same (In the settings/config slide out). ie. If you change the display name of `Break 1` and `Break 2` to `Break` both will be displayed when you select 'Break' from the statuses dropdown.